Siddhesh-Agarwal/Haven/README.md

 Haven's projects are built to be Engaging and appealing to all students.

 ## Projects Available On Haven

-* System informations:
-  gives information regarding the version of system that you are running and lets you know whether you update your system or not.
+- **System informations**: gives information regarding the version of system that you are running and lets you know whether you update your system or not.
-* Emoji crypt:uses encryption and decryption using non alpha numeric characters.Presents itself as a fun way of entering into the world of cybersecurity.
+- **Emoji crypt**: uses encryption and decryption using non alpha numeric characters.Presents itself as a fun way of entering into the world of cybersecurity.

-* Caesar cipher:
-  uses a shifting algorithm key to encrypt and decrypt information.
+- **Caesar cipher**: uses a shifting algorithm key to encrypt and decrypt information.
-* Hash generator:
-  uses hashing techniques like  SHA, ADLER and BLAKE.
+- **Hash generator**: uses hashing techniques like  SHA, ADLER and BLAKE.
 Its designed in a way that makes it easy to compare and contrast the different algorithms.
-* DoS simulator:
-  DoS simulator is used to simulate a DoS Attack on a server and check the strength of the same.
+- **DoS simulator**: DoS simulator is used to simulate a DoS Attack on a server and check the strength of the same.
-* Social scanner:
-  Social Scanner inputs your username to find other websites where your username is being used.
+- **Social scanner**: Social Scanner inputs your username to find other websites where your username is being used.
-* Port scanner:
-  Port scanner is used to check for all open ports to avoid port scanning scams and other similar vulnerabilities.
+- **Port scanner**: Port scanner is used to check for all open ports to avoid port scanning scams and other similar vulnerabilities.
-* Password manager:
-  Password manager helps collect and maintain randomly generated passwords that are complicated and hard to remember.
+- **Password manager**:  Password manager helps collect and maintain randomly generated passwords that are complicated and hard to remember.
-* Password Toolkit:
-  Password toolkit consists of password strength checker and password generator which help build a strong and secure password.
+- **Password Toolkit**: Password toolkit consists of password strength checker and password generator which help build a strong and secure password.
-* Keylogger :
-  Keylogger collects keystrokes along with time stamp
+- **Keylogger**: Keylogger collects keystrokes along with time stamp.
-* Image steganography:
-  Encrypts data in files into images.
+- **Image steganography**: Encrypts data in files into images.

 ## Marketing Stratagy
 The web app is designed in such a way that the person can access the first two project content for free and following which the entire suite and single projects are  accessible to the user at a fixed cost.